erizov/Professor/semester_05/lecture_29_nlp_advanced/seq2seq/school.en.md

 ## Simple Explanation

-Seq2Seq is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Seq2Seq (Sequence-to-Sequence) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used